-Fig 3: Checking voltage output
+Fig 3: Checking main rotor rotation and voltage

-- 3) Remove the turbine from the transit packing Use a pair of 13mm A/F spanner and or ratchet to remove the M8 fixings from the transit base board. - 4) Fix the turbine in its mounting Position With the turbine removed from the baseboard, it can now be fitted in its intended position.
-The cables should come out of the bottom of the turbine when mounted.
-The LE-v50 is supplied as standard with two universal flat mounting brackets.
+- Remove the turbine from the transit packing - Use a pair of 13mm A/F spanner and or ratchet to remove the M8 fixings from the transit base board. - 4) Fix the turbine in its mounting Position - With the turbine removed from the baseboard, it can now be fitted in its intended position.
+The LE-v150 is supplied as standard with three universal flat mounting brackets.
 Dimensions of the brackets can be found below.
-Using U-bolts, the turbine can be fixed to a 50mm outer diameter pole.
+Using 70mm Exhaust clamps, the turbine can be fixed to a 50mm outer diameter pole. - 5)